 Michelle Murch and Carolyn Leigh share the stories of Arthur Murch and Jurgis Miksevicius as told through the artworks in the exhibition and archives.

-Images: Jurgis Miksevicius in his Killara studio, 2004.
-Photo by Rodney Weidland, and Jurgis Miksevicius in his Killara studio, 2004.
+Images: (Top) Arthur Murch, Avalon studio, 1987.
+Photo by Chris Duczynski.
+(Lower) Jurgis Miksevicius in his Killara studio, 2004.
 Photo by Rodney Weidland.